pmcelhaney/counterfact/README.md

 <details>
 <summary>Enhance auto-generated mocking code with business logic and state.
 A few small changes can transform your totally fake endpoint to a fully functional replica of the real one, or anything in between.</summary>

+Video coming soon.
+For now see the [usage guide](./docs/usage.md).

 </details>

 <details>
 <summary>Interact with the mock server's context via a REPL.</summary>

+Video coming soon.
+For now see the [usage guide](./docs/usage.md).

 </details>

 <details>
 <summary>Simulate real-world conditions, such as a user with an extra long email address, low inventory, HTTP error codes, or latency.</summary>

+Video coming soon.
+For now see the [usage guide](./docs/usage.md).

 </details>

 <details>
 <summary>Prototype and rapidly iterate on a REST APIs.</summary>

+Video coming soon.
+For now see the [usage guide](./docs/usage.md).

 </details>